Polyhedral Horofunction Compactification as a Polyhedral Ball: Proof of Theorem

-By the Inverse Function Theorem we know that $m^C$ is a local isomorphism and that its image is open in $\inte(C)$.
+Let us now show surjectivity.
+As the derivative of $m^C$ at every point is a negative definite matrix (Lemma \ref{lem:derivative_mC_neg_def}), we know by the Inverse Function Theorem that $m^C$ is a local diffeomorphism and that its image is open in $\inte(C)$.
 It remains to show that the image is also closed.
-Assume that the image is open but not closed and take a point on the boundary of it which lies in the interior of $C$, say $y \in \del m^C(\R^m) \cap \inte(C)$.
-Then we can find a sequence $(y_n)_{n \in \N} \subset m^C(\R^m)$ converging to $y$.
-Let $(x_n)_{n \in \N} \subset \R^m$ be the corresponding sequence of preimages.
-Then there are two cases to distinguish. \\ If $(x_n) \lora \infty$, we can find a subsequence also denoted by $x_n$, which fulfills all conditions of Lemma \ref{lem:subsequence} with respect to $C^\circ$.
-As we are only interested in limits, we can assume by Lemma \ref{lem:mcshift} that $C$ contains the origin.
-Let $F \subset C^\circ$ be the corresponding face and $E \subset C$ its dual.
-Then by Lemma \ref{lem:pairinginfty} and the third condition of Lemma \ref{lem:subsequence} we see that for an arbitrary vertex $c_E$ of $E$ it holds
+Assume that the image is open but not closed and take a point on the boundary of the image which lies in the interior of $C$, say $y \in \del m^C(\RR^k) \cap \inte(C)$.
+Thus, we can find a sequence $(y_n)_{n \in \NN} \subset m^C(\RR^k)$ converging to $y$.
+Let $(x_n)_{n \in \NN} \subset \RR^k$ be the sequence of preimages with \(m^C(x_n) = y_n\) for all \(n \in \NN\).
+Now there are two cases to distinguish.

+If the sequence diverges, $x_n \lora \infty$, we can find a subsequence, also denoted by $(x_n)_{n \in \NN}$, which fulfills all properties of Lemma \ref{lem:subsequence} with respect to $C^\circ$.
+As we are only interested in limits, we assume by Lemma \ref{lem:mcshift} that $C$ contains the origin in its interior.
+Let $F \subset C^\circ$ be the face determined by the converging condition in Lemma \ref{lem:subsequence} and $E \subset C$ its dual.
+By Lemma \ref{lem:pairinginfty} and the third property of Lemma \ref{lem:subsequence}, we see that for an arbitrary vertex $c_E$ of $E$ we get